Karenz0105/Portfolio/code_review.md

 ## Problems

-The code above is the one I have selected to write about.
+The code I have selected to write about is above.

-There are 3 areas we were to look at when reviewing the code.
+There were three areas we were to look at when reviewing the code.

-### General Principles

-Does the code above violate any general principles?
+### Does the code above violate any General Principles?

-No, this code doesn't violate any general principles.
+This code doesn't violate any General Principles.

-### Best Practice Rules

-Does this code violate any best practice rules?
+### Does this code violate any Best Practice Rules?

-No, this code does not violate any best practice rules.
+This code does not violate any Best Practice Rules.

-### Code Smells

-Does this code exhibit any code smells?
+### Does this code exhibit any Code Smells?

-Yes, this code does have one code smell.
+This code has one Code Smell.

-The code smell that this code has is the 'Primitive Obsession' smell.
+The Code Smell that this code has is the 'Primitive Obsession' smell.

-This code smell has multiple things that the code could have making it have it, such as:
+This Code Smell has one or more of the following issues:

 * Replacing Primitive with Object
 * Replacing Type Code with Subclasses